Skip to main content

-If your roof starts leaking during heavy Sacramento rain, contain the water, avoid going on the roof, document the damage, and schedule an inspection as soon as it is safe.
+If your roof leaks during heavy Sacramento rain, contain water indoors, avoid climbing on the roof, document damage, and schedule an inspection when safe.

 Short answer: protect the inside of your home first.
 Put a bucket under active dripping, move furniture and valuables away from the area, take photos, and call a roofer once the situation is safe.
 Do not climb onto a wet roof.